Adapted Athletics Intern

 • Knows and implements the Adapted Athletics code of conduct

-• Demonstrates knowledge of processes, policies and procedures within events, training, marketing, and recruiting
+• Demonstrates knowledge of processes, policies and procedures within events, marketing, and recruiting

 • Demonstrates knowledge of the various departments and facilities of Adapted Athletics